hannudaya/alx-low_level_programming/README.md

-Thi is the readme file in the repo
+This is the readme file for 0x14-bit_manipulation